Whiteknight/ParserObjects/docs/v3/docs.md

 ##### Summary

 Does a lookahead to see if there is a match.
-Returns a success or failure result, but does not consume any actual input
+Returns a success or failure result, but does not consume any actual input.

 ##### Generic Types